2ndSightLab/ai-tracker/fixed.md

 🟢 Cleaned up project names in git where they exist.

+🟢 On the script I also revised the platform initialization script.
+I created a new EC2 instance and deployed the whole framework from scratch again to verify I can do that.
+Somehow I lost my old deploy script for the framwork but it needed to be cleaned up anyway.

 ## 7/21/2026

 🟡 Thought I had it all working and then the model deleted a critical file and messed the whol thing up again.
 In addition at some point it was working with the exception of a race condition/locking issue.
 So it got all mangled on this day and all credits were used up and I stopped...frustrated.